pbeyssac/millipede-caster/README.md

 Documentation
 =============

-There are 3 main functions the caster can fulfill simulataneously, configured from `caster.yaml`.
+There are 3 main functions the caster can fulfill simultaneously, configured from `caster.yaml`.

 ## Regular NTRIP caster